Build a movie theater in your home.

 This is the wall mount that we used; if it’s under $20, you’ve got a good deal.
 It took a little figuring out for the Benq, but we’re talking 20 minutes and a quick Google.
 Once it’s mounted, you’re set.

 The tabletop projectors are getting better and better.
 There are even short-throw ratio ones that can sit directly underneath the screen.
 This is great if you don’t want to put holes in your wall or ceiling and don’t have a lot of space.
-Check out this one by Vava if you don’t have a huge room.
 I looked at this one very long but ultimately decided on the Benq.

 So far, we have the screen, the projector, and how far back it needs to be.
 The next thing you’re going to need to decide is how you are running the media to the projector.
 Unlike smart TV’s most projectors are just a projector.